Template • free

 What is a risk register template? +

-A risk register template is a reusable table for tracking potential project risks, their scores, owners, mitigation plans, and review dates.
+A risk register template is a reusable table for tracking potential project risks, their scores, owners, mitigation plans, trigger signals, and review dates.
 Teams use it to spot threats early and decide what needs action first.

 How do you score risks in a risk register? +